Minnesota Wildflowers

 Detailed Information

-[photo of leaves] Leaves are generally heart-shaped or oval with a pointed or rounded tip, 1 to 4 inches long and up to 2 inches wide on short stems.
-The edges have rounded teeth.
-The leaves are hairy, as is the main stem.
-Like all members of the Mint family, attachment is opposite and the main stem is square.
+Leaves are generally heart-shaped or oval with a pointed or rounded tip, 1 to 4 inches long and up to 2 inches wide on short stalks.
+The edges have rounded teeth, surfaces are softly hairy.
+Stems are square, densely covered in short hairs, and often branched in the upper plant.

 Notes:

-Catnip can be quite aggressive.
+Catnip can be quite weedy.
 Many years ago before I knew better, I planted some at home in a flower box as a treat for my cats.
-It spread to all parts of my yard within a few years.
-I may never be rid of it.
+It spread to all parts of my yard within a few years, persists to this day, and I may never be rid of it.
 It doesn't seem particular about where it grows.
-I've seen it growing in full sun to mostly shade, dry or moist conditions.
+I've seen it growing in full sun to mostly shade, dry or moist conditions, primarily in disturbed soils.

 More photos